-Harry's Taliban kill remarks tarnish his reputation - ex-commander
+Harry's talk of Taliban kills in Afghanistan tarnishes reputation - ex-commander

 Ex-army officer colonel Richard Kemp told the BBC Harry's comments were "ill-judged".

-He added the remarks may have undermined his own security and could provoke people to take revenge.
+He added the remarks may have undermined his security and could provoke people to take revenge.

 Prince Harry gives details about his time as a helicopter pilot in Afghanistan in his memoir Spare, which BBC News has obtained a copy of after it was put on sale early in Spain.